moiri/kobold/README.md

                 marked with the css class set by Movable.setPickUpCssClass(cssClass).

-Disable skill of the character
+Disable ability of the character

     Movable.disableAttr(attr);
         attr:
             the same attributes as in Movable.enableAttr(attr).

-Get the enable status of a skill
+Get the enable status of an ability

     Movable..getEnableStatus(attr);
         attr: